-Renuka Lake is known as one of the best tourist attractions in Himachal Pradesh.
-It is located at a distance of about 262, 1,575, 1,560, 2,261 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Renuka Lake is located at a distance of about 262, 1,575, 1,560, 2,261 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the ways to travel here via public transportation.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here